hansAGB/Calculator/README.md

-# Eggtimer
+# Calculator
-Eggtimer from the Angela Yu Course on iOS 13
+Calculator from the Angela Yu Course on iOS 13